swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 }
 ```

-There is no support for importing `dealloc` methods as asynchronous deinit.

 ### Exporting to Objective-C

-`deinit` isolation and asynchrony is relevant only when subclassing.
+`deinit` isolation is relevant only when subclassing.
 Since Objective-C code cannot subclass Swift classes, the generated  `*-Swift.h` files contain no addition information about new `deinit` features.

 ### Interaction with ObjC runtime.